TheThor/miniautocad/README.md

 For now there's no validations for inputs so you have to fill every input for the measures, but not for the "Espessura" which is thickness of the brush.

 # How-to
--Just fill in the inputs
+1. Just fill in the inputs
--Press the Draw {option}
+2. Press the Draw {option}
--Be ready to design high quality rooms for your house (not) ...
+3. Be ready to design high quality rooms for your house (not)
--Have fun
+4. ...
+5. Have fun!